maXZimillian/KickBallProject/ReadMe.md

 - `Scripts/Ball/GateMove` - Controls the logic of the ball's movement towards the goal, including shot strength, jump height, and trajectory calculations.
 - `Scripts/Environment/` - Contains scripts for scene triggers and NPC character management.
 - `Scripts/Environment/Players/GoalkeeperController` - Attached to the goal prefab, managing the goalkeeper's movement, ball interception calculations, trajectory predictions, jump power, and response delay settings.
+- `Scripts/Web/WebGKUpdate` - Attached to the goalkeeper.
+Synchronizes the goalkeeper's actions between clients.
+- `Scripts/Ball/WebBallUpdate` - Attached to ball.
+Synchronizes the ball movement between clients.
+- `Scripts/Web/Messages/` - There are all templates fo websocket messages, that sending to server and getting from it.

 ### Prefabs